2026 Yellowstone Area Streamflow and Fishing Predictions

 Winter snowpack and how this snowpack melts from April through mid-June are the most important factors in determining summer water levels and fishing conditions.
 They’re also important factors in “quality of life” aspects of summer fishing, such as how much wildfire smoke can be expected in late summer.

 This is our post about snowpack and expected conditions for the 2026 season.
-This post will be updated every couple of weeks as conditions change, until roughly June 20 to July 1, when we expect all area fisheries to be finished with the spring melt and ready to go for the summer season.
+This post will be updated every couple of weeks as conditions change, until roughly June 5 to June 15, when we expect all area fisheries to be finished with the spring melt and ready to go for the summer season.
+The most recent revision date is given below.

 The Extremely Short Version

-The best summer fishing conditions are likely to be found from roughly June 20 through July 20, weeks ahead of schedule.
-We suggest coming earlier than you would during a “normal” year, if possible.
+The best summer fishing conditions are likely to be found from roughly June 10 through July 10, weeks ahead of schedule.
+We suggest coming MUCH earlier than you would during a “normal” year, if possible.

 The whole West outside of our operations area is actually in even worse shape, so wildfire smoke from distant fires is likely to be present and may be intense (actually good for the fishing, not for the views or the breathing).
 Local fires may also be bad, though this depends on lightning rather than just dryness.